 Shingles (herpes zoster) is a secondary outbreak of the chicken pox virus.
-It can happen decades after the original infection.
-It is usually less severe the second time.
-It may occur for people who have had either chicken pox or the chicken pox vaccination.
-It is often caused by the vaccine, and people who get the vaccine strain years after a vaccination get a much worse version of shingles.
-It is an opportunistic virus that will strike whenever the immune system is sufficiently impaired.
+It can happen decades after the original infection, and it is usually less severe.
+It may strike people who have had either chicken pox or the chicken pox vaccination.
+It is often caused by the vaccine, and people who get the vaccine strain get a much worse version of shingles.
+It can happen many years later.
+The virus is opportunistic and will strike whenever the immune system is sufficiently impaired.
 Those who have never contracted chicken pox are at risk of contracting it from people with shingles.
-When it first occurs, shingles usually appears in circular patterns.
+When it first occurs, shingles rashes usually appear in circular patterns.

 You Should Not Visit Your Doctor

-Doctors will prescribe just about anything for shingles, except for something that actually works.
-Some prescribe painkillers, anti-depressants, and topical petrochemical creams.
+Doctors will prescribe just about anything for these conditions, except for something that actually works.
+Some prescribe painkillers, anti-depressants, and petrochemical creams.
 The establishment's resultant help-to-harm ratio is rather disturbing.
 More often than not, standard treatments actually stress the immune system to make the outbreak last longer.
 Prescribing anti-depressants for a shingles outbreak is insanity, and places the patient at more risk than the original virus.
-Pharmaceutical anti-depressants are known to cause suicidal and homicidal behaviors, especially in those not needing them.
 All of the orthodox treatment options have risks, and are rarely effective.
-Shingles will eventually disappear without treatment, and the amount of time depends on the strength of the immune system.
+Chicken Pox and shingles will eventually disappear without treatment, and the amount of time depends upon the strength of the immune system.

-A natural, holistic approach to shingles takes into account that it is part of the herpes family of viruses.
-When it is treated appropriately, the virus outbreak will be short-lived.
+A natural, holistic approach takes into account that this virus is part of the herpes family.
+Whenever it is treated appropriately, the virus outbreak is short-lived.
 Herpes can only thrive in a body with a weakened immune system.
 The herpes family of viruses are particularly effected by a person's L-arginine to L-lysine ratio.
-These are natural amino acids that are found inside the human body, but they come from foods.
+These are natural amino acids that are found inside the human body, but they must be obtained from foods.
 There must be a greater level of arginine in the body for herpes viruses to thrive.

 Lysine is found in proteins, dairy, and most vegetables.
 Arginine is found in nuts, chocolate, and tomatoes.
 Use the chart below to ensure that the diet is higher in lysine foods, until the outbreak passes.

 A chiropractor will generally be more helpful than a standard doctor.
-The shingles virus dwells in the spinal column, where the virus may remain dormant for decades.
+The virus dwells in the spinal column, where it may remain dormant for decades.
 Spinal misalignment is a strong contributing factor in outbreaks, and their duration.
 Therefore, chiropractic adjustments can dramatically speed the recovery process.